geotools/geotools/docs/user/tutorial/raster/image.rst

     A normal image format like jpeg or png that has a side-car file describing where it is located as well as a prj sidecar file defining the map projection just like a shapefile uses.

-    * jpeg - is common due to small download size; however performance at runtime is terrible as the entire image needs be read into memory.
+    Please note that alothough the jpeg format is common due to small download size; the performance at runtime is terrible as the entire image needs be read into memory.

-    * tiff

-    *
+    Formats such as TIFF do not have this limitation,

 Geotiff
     A normal tiff image that has geospatial information stored in the image metadata fields.
 This is generally a safe bet for fast performnace; especially if it has been prepaired with an